 Common nonsurgical treatments include:

-- Hormone therapy.
-Oral and injectable hormones can relieve symptoms by preventing ovulation or reducing or stopping your menstrual flow.
+- Hormone therapy – Prescription hormones can help slow the growth of endometrial tissue and help relieve symptoms by preventing ovulation or reducing or stopping your menstrual flow.

 When nonsurgical treatments aren’t effective, your doctor may recommend surgery to relieve your symptoms.
 Options include:

 - Laparoscopic surgery – Your surgeon makes small incisions in the abdomen and inserts a small camera (laparoscope) to examine the tissues and organs in the abdominal and pelvic cavity.
 Once found, the endometrial tissue is either destroyed with laser, electric current, or extreme heat or cold (ablation).
 Your surgeon may also remove the tissue by cutting it out (wide excision).